justeattakeaway/fozzie-components/CONTRIBUTING.md

 - Test your changes using Storybook (and ensure any modified/added props are added to the components story).
 - Always consider if your change warrants adding/amending the components README.
 If you're changing or adding props, it will do.
 - You need two reviews on your PR and all of the Danger.js and CircleCI build checks should pass.
-- Please don't add JIRA ID's anywhere – so that's in the PR title and description, code, comments, commit titles and branch names.
+- Please don't add any links to internal facing tools or wikis anywhere in this repo – so that's in the PR title and description, code, comments, commit titles and branch names.

 ## Useful PR tags